 As far as sexual innuendo, more mild than what is discussed in the book.
 The phrase “rub my nipples” with visual is seen, also use of the words “kinky” and “erotic.”
 Gay references and male to male interactions (“hooked up with…”) is also discussed by the teens.
 There’s hand holding and mild kissing as well.

-What Dear Evan Hansen Age Rating Is Recommended for Kids?
+What Dear Evan Hansen Movie Age Rating is Recommended for Kids?

 For this movie, everything comes down to adaptation of the original Broadway show and believability.
 While Ben Platt’s voice lends to the familiarity, there’s an awkwardness that cannot be ignored.
 The believability that a 27-year old man can play a struggling high school teenager as much as I wanted to believe – wasn’t fully there.
 Pair this with stripped songs, lack of depth in characters, confusing sets, and a (ironically) sad attempt at an ending twist, the full gut wrenching, heartstring pulling, beautiful mess of a show is not fully realized.

 For a person who has never read the book or seen the stage show, Dear Evan Hansen opens a door to a world of teenage struggle, heartache, and mental health – concepts very important for teens and parents to discuss.
 A condensed 13 Reasons Why with some teary songs, there’s impact there that will wow new audiences.